1998–99 Arsenal F.C. season: Background

-In the 1997–98 season, Arsenal participated in the Premier League.
-The club made several new purchases, notably midfielders Emmanuel Petit and Marc Overmars from AS Monaco and Ajax respectively.
+In the 1997–98 season, Arsenal participated in the FA Premier League.
+The club made several new purchases, notably midfielders Emmanuel Petit and Marc Overmars from Monaco and Ajax respectively.
 Ian Wright scored his 179th and 180th goals for Arsenal against Bolton Wanderers in September 1997 and in the process broke Cliff Bastin's goalscoring record at the club.
 A run of three defeats in four matches, starting away at Derby County in November, concluded with a 3–1 loss at home to Blackburn Rovers and left the team in sixth place.
 Although they were 12 points behind league leaders Manchester United by the end of February, a winning streak of nine matches ensured Arsenal won the championship, with a 4–0 win over Everton in May 1998.
 At Wembley Stadium, Arsenal beat Newcastle United 2–0 in the 1998 FA Cup Final to win the competition and complete a domestic double.

-Manager Arsène Wenger was awarded the Carling Manager of the Year award and striker Dennis Bergkamp was given the accolade of PFA Players' Player of the Year by his fellow peers and FWA Footballer of the Year by football writers, in recognition of Arsenal's achievements.
+Manager Arsène Wenger was awarded the Premier League Manager of the Season award and striker Dennis Bergkamp was given the accolade of PFA Players' Player of the Year by his fellow peers and FWA Footballer of the Year by football writers, in recognition of Arsenal's achievements.

 Transfers

 David Platt retired from career football at the end of the 1997–98 season.
 Wright left the club to join West Ham United on a two-year contract in July 1998.
 Wenger intended to replace him with either striker Patrick Kluivert or winger Thierry Henry, but wages and interest from other clubs proved to be a stumbling block.
 Defender Nelson Vivas was purchased on a £1.6 million deal to provide cover for Lee Dixon and Nigel Winterburn.
 Swedish midfielder Freddie Ljungberg joined the club on an undisclosed fee in September 1998, after reported interest from Chelsea.
-Wenger made the decision to sign him after his performance for the Sweden national football team against England; "I have been aware of Ljungberg for some time but after watching him against England I decided to move for him very quickly."
+Wenger made the decision to sign him after his performance for the Sweden men's national football team against England; "I have been aware of Ljungberg for some time but after watching him against England I decided to move for him very quickly."
 In January 1999, Arsenal completed the signing of striker Nwankwo Kanu.